t3kt/raytk/docs/_reference/operators/function/index.md

   - name: addFn
     summary: Adds the returned values produced by all of the connected input functions.
   - name: almostIdentityFn
+    summary: A mapping function that can change a value only when it's zero or very close to it, where it replaces the value with a small constant.
   - name: chopFn
     summary: Function that looks up values in a CHOP.
+  - name: colorPaletteFn
+    status: beta
   - name: crossFn
     summary: Cross-fades between two input functions, either based on a parameter or on a third function.